psallescard/psallescard/README.md

 Our solution achieved 6th place among dozens of teams, enhancing my skills in *fast problem-solving*, entrepreneurship, project management, and team collaboration.

 #### 💼 Poli Júnior (Junior Enterprise of Poli USP)
 After a series of internal training sessions, I mastered the best practices of Web Scraping and Data Science.
-Combined with my curiosity and previous knowledge, this position allowed me to apply theoretical software and ML learning to real problems, learning to differentiate the good from the practical.
+Combined with my curiosity and previous knowledge, this position allowed me to apply theoretical software and ML concepts to real problems, learning to differentiate the good from the practical.

 I was a Project Analyst on the largest project ever sold by the company, being responsible, along with a colleague, for the development of an **automated Data Lake** and an **internal Chatbot** for a large engineering company.